chechelnitskd/chechelnitskd.github.io/_pages/about.md

 - As an aspiring researcher, I am constantly looking to expand my knowledge and learn more about recent developments in the fields of computer science and linguistics.
 Currently as part of my Ph.D. coursework, I am developing practical skills in **multimodal machine learning** techniques.

 # Highlights
 - (Jun.
-2025) [Paper Link Coming Soon] I am attending FAccT to present a paper I helped [Jeffrey Basoah](https://jeffreybasoah.github.io/) write on user perceptions of LLM sociolect usage!
+2025) [Paper Link Coming Soon] I am attending FAccT to present a paper I collaborated on with [Jeffrey Basoah](https://jeffreybasoah.github.io/) about user perceptions of LLM sociolect usage!
-- (Apr.
-2025) [[Paper Link](https://aclanthology.org/2025.findings-naacl.417/)] My labmate [Joel Mire](https://joelmire.notion.site/Joel-Mire-6303a5459e1942e8981f1dbcc73b1f04) wrote a paper on evaluating dialect biases in reward models which got published in NAACL Findings!
 - (Aug.
 2024) I moved to Pittsburgh to begin my PhD!

 # Prior Experience